earlyspark/ai-candidate/README.md

 ## Key Concepts

+### Session Management

+The chat interface uses **sessionStorage** for conversation continuity:
+- **Session Persistence**: Conversations survive page refreshes within the same tab
+- **Fresh Start on Close**: Closing the tab creates a clean session when reopened
+- **No Cross-Tab Sharing**: Each browser tab has its own independent conversation
+- **User Control**: "Start Fresh" button available for manual session reset

+This design balances conversation continuity with fresh-start functionality, ensuring users can maintain context during a single browsing session while getting a clean slate when returning later.

 ### Content Categories
 The system organizes content into 5 specialized categories optimized for different recruiter question types: